muzuiget/mitmpcap/README.md

 mitmpcap
 ========

+**NOTE:** This project has been abandoned, use the SSLKEYLOGFILE way instead. see #10.

 This is a [mitmproxy addon][] script, it exports traffic to PCAP file, so you can view the decoded HTTPS or HTTP/2 traffic in other programs.

 [mitmproxy addon]: https://docs.mitmproxy.org/stable/addons-overview/